shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 4. The H3000 sensors are connected to the RSP Controller.

-5. Select an RFID tag that is labeled with its value.
+5. Select an RFID tag that is labeled with its value (see image below).
 Place that tag under your computer.
 Remove all other tags from the room.
 ![sample tag](../../resources/sample_tagx50.png)

-6. The sensors are positioned in an optimal setting.
-Face them away from each other, point them in different directions, and space them at least 3-5 feet apart.
+6. The sensors need to be positioned in an optimal setting.
+Face them away from each other, point them in different directions and space them at least 3-5 feet apart (see image below).
 ![H3000 Physical Setup](../../resources/H3000_Physical_Setup.png)

 ## Terminology and Concepts